-Some people will have their medical treatment covered through company health insurance.
-The majority of dental insurance plans require you to pay upfront for the work that you need done, and then you are reimbursed by your employer and insurer after 6 months.
+Some people will have their medical treatment covered by company health insurance.
+The majority of dental insurance plans require you to pay upfront for the work that you need doing, and then you are reimbursed by your employer and insurer after 6 months.
 If you still have coverage through your work but dental is not covered, you can extend this through an additional policy.

 Is My Policy Renewed Every Year?

 Each policy has different terms and conditions so you will have to look closely at how the renewal works.
 You could find a better deal than the previous year provided that you do not make any claims and continue to keep your teeth healthy.
 After a certain age the policy can get more expensive – so at this point, you might want to consider locking in an ongoing cost with your provider.